Goodfink/GuitarMusicTheory/README.md

 # GuitarMusicTheory
 Music Theory program to help guitarist learn.

-Still continuing to work on this project explanding the Music Theory it includes.
+Still continuing to work on this project expanding the Music Theory it includes.